Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 History of immunisation in India

-Currently, India is implementing the world’s most extensive immunisation programme, and the healthcare workers provide significant assistance to the motherland by vaccinating even in difficult circumstances and rough terrains.
+Currently, India is implementing the world’s most extensive immunization program, and the healthcare workers provide significant assistance to the motherland by vaccinating even in difficult circumstances and rough terrains.

 In 1995, the first dose of oral polio vaccination was administered in India on the 16th of March.
-Therefore, National Immunisation Day denotes the government's Pulse Polio Programme, which eradicated polio from the country.
-The World Health Organization (WHO) proclaimed India polio-free on the 27th of March, 2014.
+Therefore, National Immunization Day denotes the government's Pulse Polio Program, which eradicated polio from the country.
+The World Health Organization (WHO) proclaimed India polio-free on the 27th of March 2014.

 Newer vaccinations from India